cowcorp/heroku/README.md

 <li>Test these edits by going to Heroku's pipeline page, dropdown the cowcorp-development menu, and selecting to (manually) deploy that branch.</li></ul>
 <br>
 When the development is ready for production:<br><ul>
+<li>Edit configuration variables.
+Source code switches based on those settings, by reading those settings via environment variables.</li>
 <li>In github.com: go to the top level of cowcorp/heroku repository, create a new PullRequest, select SquashAndMerge (and confirm that), and then delete "Development" branch when suggested.</li>
 <li>Heroku's production pipeline stage is set to automatically build when it detects this change to github's "master" branch.</li></ul>
 <br>
 A Heroku application is:<br><ul>
 <li>It is written in Ruby, Node.js, Java, Python, Clojure, Scala, Go or PHP.</li>
 <li>It consists of source, makefile-equivalent, and a "procfile" that describes a "dyno formation" (which resultant process(es) to run on how many "dyno" execution sandboxes).</li>
 <li>When that information is deployed to Heroku, Heroku builds a "slug" (adding object files) by using that language's "buildpack".
-For new languages, custom buildpacks can be created.</li></ul>
+For new languages, custom buildpacks can be created.</li>
+<li>The process (an "execution-release") a dyno runs consists of that slug plus configuration variable settings</li></ul>